 The main tool in the proof of Theorem \ref{intro:mainthm} is the Taylor--Wiles patching method.
 Diamond and Fujiwara \cite{D,F} discovered that the Cohen--Macaulay property of patched modules could be combined with local algebra results of Auslander, Buchsbaum, and Serre to rederive and generalize mod $p$ multiplicity one results of Mazur for modular forms with level away from $p$. \cite{EGS} proved similar results for modular forms with level at $p$ by introducing two gluing methods to calculate patched modules from smaller ones to which the Diamond--Fujiwara trick applied.
 The first method is a version of Nakayama's lemma and uses the submodule structure of mod $p$ reductions of Deligne--Lusztig representations.
 The second method combines the submodule structure above with the intersection theory of special fibers of tamely potentially Barsotti--Tate deformation rings.

 When $\rhobar$ is tamely ramified, \cite{HW,LMS} show that the patched modules of projective envelopes of irreducible $\F[\GL_2(k_v)]$-modules are cyclic modules by describing the submodule structure of these projective envelopes and using the Nakayama method of \cite{EGS} (cf.~ Proposition \ref{prop:oldcyc}).
 However, the gluing methods of \cite{EGS} are insufficient when $\rhobar$ is wildly ramified.
-Indeed, these methods only glue together characteristic $p$ patched modules, but there is more than one isomorphism class of $\F[\GL_2(k_v)]$-modules satisfying the multiplicity one properties for $\pi^{K_v(1)}$ established by \cite{EGS} when $\rhobar$ is wildly ramified.
+Indeed, these methods only glue together characteristic $p$ patched modules, but when $\rhobar$ is wildly ramified there is more than one isomorphism class of $\F[\GL_2(k_v)]$-modules satisfying the multiplicity one properties for $\pi^{K_v(1)}$ established in \cite{EGS}.